SkeldJS/Hindenburg/pages/Plugins/advanced/player-perspectives.md

 > This is an _advanced_ topic.
-Adequate understand of Hindenburg & the Among Us protocol is recommended.
+Adequate understand of Waterway & the Among Us protocol is recommended.

 > This is a Server-as-a-Host _only_ topic, and although may work to a degree without it, is highily discouraged.
-See {@page ../../getting-started/using-hindenburg/server-as-a-host.md}.
+See {@page ../../getting-started/using-waterway/server-as-a-host.md}.

-Perspectives in Hindenburg allow you to create a virtual "playground" world to isolate players and isolate events.
+Perspectives in Waterway allow you to create a virtual "playground" world to isolate players and isolate events.
 They allow you to run separate, but connected, games that diverge from the main game.

 When perspectives are destroyed, players in the perspectives' game states are reverted back to normal.